Review of Natural Balance Vegetarian Dry Dog Food

 |Calorie Weighted Basis

 The first ingredient in this dog food is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

 The next ingredient includes peas.
 Peas are a quality source of carbohydrates.
 And like all legumes, they’re rich in natural fiber.

-The fifth ingredient is potato protein, the dry residue remaining after removing the starchy part of a potato.
+The fifth item is potato protein, the dry residue remaining after removing the starchy part of a potato.

 Even though it contains over 80% protein, this ingredient would be expected to have a lower biological value than meat.